Outpatient Surgery (cont.)

 Before arrival at the surgery center

 - Specific instructions may be given to continue certain medications, such as heart medications, or to discontinue certain medications, such as aspirin or blood thinners, several days before the procedure.
 These recommendations should be followed carefully.
-A violation could delay or cancel the surgery.
+A mistake could delay or cancel the surgery.

 - Do not wear jewelry because it may get lost or cause skin irritation if it becomes too tight.